marcellocostamagna/HSR-Paper-repository/Continuity/ReadME.md

 ## Description

-This folder contains scripts for experiments designed to show HSR greater robustness to discontinuity issues than USR.
-The similarity comparison between two molecule in two different conformations are conducted with both *HSR* and *USR*
+This folder contains scripts for experiments designed to show HSR greater robustness to discontinuity issues compared to USR.
+The similarity comparison between two molecule in two different conformations are conducted with both *HSR* and *USR* similarity meausures.

 ## Instructions